projectcontour/contour/site/content/docs/main/deploy-options.md

 ## Disabling Features

 You can run Contour with certain features disabled by passing `--disable-feature` flag to the Contour `serve` command.
-Currently this flag can be used to disable the informer for ExtensionService resources, effectively making the ExtensionService CRD optional in the cluster.
+The flag is used to disable the informer for a custom resource, effectively making the corresponding CRD optional in the cluster.
+You can provide the flag multiple times.

-To do this, use the flag as follows: `--disable-feature=extensionservices`
+For example, to disable ExtensionService CRD, use the flag as follows: `--disable-feature=extensionservices`.

+See the [configuration section entry][19] for all options.

 ## Upgrading Contour/Envoy